TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/storage/_index.md

 - Long-term storage of historical data for end-devices.
 - No need to maintain a connection with {{% tts %}} at all times, e.g. for end devices that send messages infrequently.

+Detailed instructions about storage integration can be found through the subtopics in the **left menu**.